studytimee/wad2-backend-lab4-api4-React/README.md

 ## API Design

-Alternatively, you could also do similar to the following:

 | PATH                          | GET                       | POST                          | PUT  | DELETE |
 | ----------------------------- | ------------------------- | ----------------------------- | ---- | ------ |